 8 Therefore whoever disregards this, disregards not man but God, who gives his Holy Spirit to you. – 1 Thessalonians 4:1-8

 The Greek word for sexual immorality is pornia: illicit sexual intercourse and metaphorically the defilement of idolatry.
 God gives us power over our natural desires as we die to ourselves and live unto Him.
 To be holy is to be set apart for service.
 Maybe we need to be a bit more aware of being too close to the stormy waves that could drag us to our death in the sea.
 God forbid we lead others to transgress.
 In verse 5 the Greek word lust means a desire, craving, longing, or desire for what is forbidden.
 God has given us so much.
 Let’s not eat something that is forbidden because the Lord knows what’s best for us.
 Let’s encourage each other to be patient as the Lord blesses our growing relationship with Him.
 His timing is perfect.

 9 Now concerning brotherly love you have no need for anyone to write to you, for you yourselves have been taught by God to love one another,

 10 for that indeed is what you are doing to all the brothers throughout Macedonia.
 But we urge you, brothers, to do this more and more, – 1 Thessalonians 4:9-10

 Brotherly love – philadelphia – where we cherish each other as brothers and sisters, a family love.
 God has taught us how to love one another.
-Such and example in Jesus.
-The church at Thessalonica were loving but Paul urges them to increase more and more in there love.
+Such an example in Jesus.
+The church at Thessalonica was loving but Paul urges them to increase more and more in their love.
 We may think we are loving but we can always learn to love more.
 Easy to love those who love us but what about those who do not show us love?

 But love your enemies, and do good, and lend, expecting nothing in return, and your reward will be great, and you will be sons of the Most High, for he is kind to the ungrateful and the evil. – Luke 6:35